mcumpl/react-lightweight-tooltip/README.md

 * Its content can be composed of elements (links, images etc.)
 * Works well on mobile devices by default

-And I couldn't find any, So I decided to write it.
+And I couldn't find any, So I decided to write one.

 ## Basic Usage